Searching Your Library

 type:video has:transcript

-"Unread bookmarks from Vercel, excluding archived"
+"Unread items from Vercel, excluding archived"

 status:inbox domain:vercel.com -status:archive